bamit1/parking_system/README.md

 This system contains a total of 3 API's :

 1.  "{host}/parking/scheme" : This is aims to be a Admin section api so that the cost calution algorithm can be set by admin.
-Its request body is of format :
+Price Scheme is same for all days and is updated whenever admin updates the system Its request body is of format :

 {